Safe country of origin

 The concept of the safe country of origin is defined in Article 61 IPA.
 A third country is designated as safe in case it can be concluded, based on the legal situation, the application of the law within the democratic system and the general political circumstances, that there is no general and consistent persecution, torture, inhuman or degrading treatment or punishment in the country and no threat of indiscriminate violence in situations of international or internal armed conflict.[1]

-According to the law, a country is declared a safe country of origin by the Government of the Republic of Slovenia based on a proposal of the Ministry of Interior, which regularly monitors the situation in the country through the information gathered by other EU Member States, EU institutions and other relevant international organisations.[2]
+According to the law, a country is declared a safe country of origin by the Government of the Republic of Slovenia based on a proposal of the Ministry of the Interior, which regularly monitors the situation in relevant countries of origin through the information gathered by other EU Member States, EU institutions and other relevant international organisations.[2]

-If the Ministry finds out that conditions regarding the human rights situation have deteriorated considerably, or if it doubts that the country is still fulfilling the conditions needed to be considered as a safe country of origin, the Ministry of Interior can re-examine whether the country can still be considered safe.
-If the country can no longer be considered a safe country of origin the Ministry of Interior can make a proposal to remove it from the list of safe countries of origin.[3]
+If the Ministry deems that conditions regarding the human rights situation have deteriorated considerably, or if it doubts that the country is still fulfilling the abovementioned conditions relating to safety, it can re-examine whether the country can still be considered safe.
+If it is concluded that the country can no longer be considered a safe country of origin, the Ministry of the Interior can make a proposal to the Government to remove it from the list of safe countries of origin.[3]

-The Government notifies the European Commission about the declaration of the country as a safe country of origin and about changes relating to the declaration of the country as a safe country of origin.[4]
+The Government notifies the European Commission about the declaration of a country as a safe country of origin and about potential subsequent changes in that regards.[4]

-A third country can be considered a safe country of origin in an individual case if the applicant has citizenship or, in case the applicant is a stateless person, they had habitual residence in the country and failed to prove that it cannot be considered a safe country of origin due to specific circumstances in their case.
-In this case, the competent authority can reject the applicant’s claim for international protection as manifestly unfounded in an Accelerated Procedure.[5]
+A third country can be considered a safe country of origin in an individual case if the applicant has citizenship or, in case the applicant is a stateless person, they had habitual residence in the country and failed to prove that it cannot be considered a safe country of origin due to their own specific circumstances.
+In this case, the competent authority can reject the applicant’s claim for international protection as manifestly unfounded under an Accelerated Procedure.[5]

 Country of origin Number of applicants